tdhopper/c.tdhopper.com/content/post/learning-python.md

 advisor's wishes that I use C++).
 [Scipy Superpack](https://github.com/fonnesbeck/ScipySuperpack) for installing the Scipy stack was invaluable (thankfully now replaced by Wheels and Conda).

-My experience with Python was a big reason I got hired at [RTI International](https://www.rti.org/) when I left my Phd program in October
-2012.
-They were looking to reduce their SAS dependency (and costs) and wanted people experienced with open source tools.
-I taught a "Python for statisticians" seminar to my colleagues soon after joining RTI.
+My experience with Python was a big reason I got hired at [RTI International](https://www.rti.org/) when I left my PhD program in October.
+They were looking to reduce their SAS dependency (and costs) and wanted people experienced with open-source tools.
+I taught my colleagues a "Python for statisticians" seminar soon after joining RTI.

-From RTI, I joined Parsely which was like Python bootcamp working with [Andrew Montalenti](https://amontalenti.com/) and others.
-Parsely uses Python across their full stack, and it was an eye opening and educational year for me.
+From RTI, I joined Parsely, which was like a Python boot camp working with [Andrew Montalenti](https://amontalenti.com/) and others.
+Parsely uses Python across their full stack, and it was an eye-opening and educational year for me.

 Since then, I've worked at a variety of companies where I've been able to use Python for training machine learning models, building machine learning